While unusual, symptoms of alcoholic gastritis can appear to be routine hangover symptoms.

-- Am I dependant on alcohol do I require a clinically managed detox to stop my drinking?
+- Am I dependent on alcohol, and do I require a clinically managed detox to stop my drinking?

-Clinically Managed Detox is a safe, professional and monitored way to withdraw substances from the body.
+Clinically managed detox is a safe, professional, and monitored way to withdraw from alcohol.

-The benefit of detoxing in a clinic is vast as the prescription can be increased or decreased to meet the need of the client.
+Detoxing in a clinic means the prescription can be modified to meet the needs of each individual.

-Success rates for completing the Clinically Managed Detox are high as the patient is removed from the home environment and the ability to purchase and use alcohol or drugs.
+Success rates for completing detox are high, as the patient is removed from the home environment, and from the ability to purchase and use alcohol or drugs.

 Whilst undertaking therapy conducive to achieving and maintaining long-term sobriety.

-For daily drinkers it can sometimes be hard to assess why the abdominal pain is occurring and the sufferer may have gotten used to a dull or sometimes sharp pain in this area.
+For daily drinkers it can sometimes be hard to assess why stomach pain, especially if they have gotten used to a dull or sometimes sharp pain in this area.

-And in some cases, light drinkers may encounter Alcoholic Gastritis due to the sensitivity or their stomach lining.
+And in some cases, light drinkers may encounter alcohol gastritis due to the sensitivity of the stomach lining.

-The recommendation is not to ignore these pains if concerned seek medical attention.
-In all cases it is better to rule out Alcoholic Gastritis than to go on suffering without appropriate medical care.
+The recommendation is not to ignore this stomach pain, but to seek medical attention if concerned.
+In all cases it is better to rule out alcohol gastritis than to go on suffering without appropriate medical care.